tasket/wyng-backup/README.md

     in addition to sending data to the cloud server.
 Use these only if you prefer using lots of extra disk space on your system.

-* __Virtualized host systems__ using Xen or KVM hypervisors have a couple options:
+* __Virtualized host systems__ using Xen, KVM or other hypervisors:

-1. Setup a trusted guest VM instance to decrypt and mount an encrypted backup drive.
+    Option A)  Setup a trusted guest VM instance to decrypt and mount an encrypted backup drive.
     Then from the admin/storage VM setup wyng with an 'ssh://' destination specifying the local network address of the guest VM.
 This method generally uses less bandwidth and completes faster.

-2. For hypervisors that support attachment of block devices to different VMs: An encrypted block dev can be attached to the admin/storage VM where it is then decrypted and mounted (this means a guest VM is not trusted with handling encryption).
+    Option B)  For hypervisors that support attachment of block devices to different VMs: An encrypted block dev can be attached to the admin/storage VM where it is then decrypted and mounted (this means a guest VM is not trusted with handling encryption).
-In this case use 'internal:/path' for the wyng destination.
+    In this case use 'internal:/path' for the wyng destination setting.

 * __Qubes OS:__ Here is a brief description for dom0-encrypted remote storage from a Qubes laptop:

-1. Qube *remotefs* runs `sshfs` or other file sharing to access a remote filesystem and then `losetup` on a remote file (to size the file correctly during inital setup, use `truncate -s <size> myfile.img` before using `losetup`).
+    1. Qube *remotefs* runs `sshfs` or other file sharing to access a remote filesystem and then `losetup` on a remote file (to size the file correctly during inital setup, use `truncate -s <size> mydisk.img` before using `losetup`).

     2. *Domain0* runs `qvm-block attach dom0 remotefs:loop0`.

     3. *Domain0* runs `cryptsetup` on /dev/xvdi to create/access the volume in its
     encrypted form.
 Finally, the resulting /dev/mapper device can be mounted for use.

-4. Setup wyng on *Domain0* for an `internal:/path` destination type pointing to the mounted path.
+    4. Setup wyng on *Domain0* with `--dest=internal:/path`
+    pointing to the mounted path.

     A local USB storage option similar to the above can be used by substituting *sys-usb* for *remotefs*.

     For Qubes OS where you have a trusted backup VM handling encryption, you can setup wyng in dom0 with a 'qubes://vm-name/path' destination.
-And for Qubes OS where you have both a trusted backup VM *and* trusted server, you can backup to the server via the backup VM with a 'qubes-ssh://vm-name|user@address/path' destination (note these qubes options have much faster performance than the above `qvm-block attach` setup).
+And for Qubes OS where you have both a trusted backup VM *and* trusted server, you can backup to the server via the backup VM with a 'qubes-ssh://vm-name|user@address/path' destination (note these qubes options have simpler setup and can achieve faster performance than the above `qvm-block attach` setup, but they move encryption out of Domain 0).

 Todo